AlbaSat/OBC/README.md

    - Navigate to the cloned repository folder and select the project.

 3. **Configure the Project:**
-   - Use STM32CubeMX within STM32CubeIDE to configure the necessary peripherals and middleware.
    - Ensure that all simulated peripherals are correctly set up.

 4. **Build the Firmware:**